 Granite has a density of around 162 pounds per cubic foot.
 That’s more than two times heavier than the same volume of water.

-Granite is one of the hardest substances in the world, second only to diamonds.
+Granite is one of the hardest substances in the world, coming in at a seven on the Mohs hardness scale.
 In fact, granite is so tough and durable that the pedestal that the Statue of Liberty stands on is made from granite.

 The Statue of Liberty isn’t the only monument to incorporate granite.
 Granite has been used in construction since the Ancient Egyptians.